 Likewise also said all the disciples.

-[*] Commentary: In the context of the miracles, a great
+[*] Commentary: In the context of the miracles done by

-mistake is made in understanding what Jesus means when he says, "Because
+Jesus, a great mistake is made in understanding what Jesus means when he

-of your belief...".
-The efficacy for the result does NOT come from
+says, "Because of your belief...".
+The efficacy for the result did NOT come

-intense belief in or focused on the development or outcome itself, but
+from intense belief in the individual or his focus on the development or outcome itself, but

-is released from a belief in the mercy and goodness of God.
+was released from heaven by a belief in the mercy and goodness of God.
 The former

-type of belief is little more than Godless magic or futile mind over matter,
+type of belief is little more than Godless magic or individual mind over matter,

-and the latter is what is needed to "heal the nations" and bring about
+corporate mind or collective consciousness is ultimately what is needed to "heal the nations" and bring about

 the great resolution.